Diffusion of Community Fact-Checked Misinformation on Twitter: Empirical Analysis

 \subsection{Comparison to Expert-Based Fact-Checking (RQ3)}

-In contrast to the work by \citeauthor{Vosoughi.2018}~(\citeyear{Vosoughi.2018}), that found that expert fact-checked misinformation is \emph{more} viral than the truth, our analysis suggests that crowd fact-checked misinformation is \emph{less} viral.
-A possible explanation for this finding lies in the sample selection, \ie, third-party fact-checking organizations vs. Birdwatch contributors might fact-check different kinds of social media posts.
-To shed light on this question, Fig.~\ref{fig:comparison_vosoughi} compares the mean values of different user characteristics of the authors of crowd fact-checked posts to those in the dataset of expert fact-checked posts from \citeauthor{Vosoughi.2018}~(\citeyear{Vosoughi.2018}).
-Compared to expert fact-checked tweets, we find that user accounts of authors of crowd fact-checked posts have, on average, $\approx$~40 times more followers, \SI{34.83}{\percent} more followees, and approximately twice the account age.
-Moreover, while \SI{47.36}{\percent} percent of the accounts of authors of crowd fact-checked posts are verified by Twitter, this is only the case for \SI{2.00}{\percent} of the authors of expert fact-checked posts.
-Two-sided $t$-tests confirm that all of these differences in means are statistically significant ($p<$ 0.01).
+In contrast to the work by \citeauthor{Vosoughi.2018}~(\citeyear{Vosoughi.2018}), which found that expert fact-checked falsehood on Twitter is \emph{more} viral than the truth, our analysis suggests that crowd fact-checked tweets perceived as misleading are \emph{less} viral than those perceived as not misleading.
+A possible explanation for this finding lies in the sample selection, \ie, third-party fact-checking organizations vs. Birdwatch contributors might fact-check social media posts published by different account types.

-These findings suggest that social media users contributing to crowd-based fact-checking tend to fact-check posts from larger accounts with a greater social influence, while expert fact-checks tend to target rumors that are shared by smaller accounts.
-Furthermore, for expert fact-checked posts, misinformation tends to originate from accounts with more followers, while we observe the opposite pattern for crowd fact-checked posts.
-In sum, these results imply that sample selection plays a crucial role when studying the diffusion of misinformation on social media.
+To shed light on this question, Fig.~\ref{fig:comparison_vosoughi} compares the mean values of different user characteristics of the authors of misleading and not misleading crowd fact-checked posts to those of authors true and false rumors in the dataset of expert fact-checked posts from \citeauthor{Vosoughi.2018}~(\citeyear{Vosoughi.2018}).
+Compared to expert fact-checked tweets, we find that user accounts of authors of crowd fact-checked posts have, on average, $\approx$~40 times more followers, \SI{41.65}{\percent} more followees, and approximately twice the account age.
+Moreover, while \SI{49.21}{\percent} percent of the accounts of authors of crowd fact-checked posts are verified by Twitter, this is only the case for \SI{2.00}{\percent} of the authors of expert fact-checked posts.
+Two-sided $t$-tests confirm that each difference in means is statistically significant ($p<$ 0.01).
+These findings suggest that social media users contributing to crowd-based fact-checking tend to fact-check posts from larger accounts with greater social influence, while expert fact-checks tend to target rumors that are shared by smaller accounts.